kubernetes-sigs/cluster-api-provider-aws/README.md

 - Get the logs from the cluster controllers.
 Please paste this into your issue.
 - Open a [new issue][new_issue].
 - Remember that users might be searching for your issue in the future, so please give it a meaningful title to help others.
-- Feel free to reach out to the cluster-api community on the [kubernetes slack][slack_info].
+- Feel free to reach out to the cluster-api community on the [kubernetes slack][slack].

 ### Tracking new features